-Formerly The Little Pizza Place, Jay’s Place was renovated in 2005 in remembrance of Jay Wolkin ’99, who died in an airplane crash shortly before he was to graduate from HMC.
+Formerly The Little Pizza Place, Jay’s Place was renovated in 2005 in remembrance of Jay Wolkin ’99, who died in an airplane crash shortly before he was to graduate from Harvey Mudd.
 Jay, an engineering major and proctor of North Dorm, was a free-spirited person who lived life to the fullest.

 The late-night eatery’s makeover—made possible in part by funds from Wolkin’s family—included an updated entrance, renovated pizza kitchen, a sub sandwich service area, pool tables and sunken seating area with wheelchair accessibility.

 Jay’s Place serves pizza, sandwiches, soft drinks and snacks, and offers its night-owl patrons music, movies and billiards.

 (HMC Magazine, Spring 2005)

 “There were really three things Jay could not live without: cheese, duct tape and humor,” said Andrea Leebron-Clay, mother of Jay Wolkin ’99.
 “So, it was difficult when we were trying to decide how to remember a guy who lived so fully.
 Jon Strauss and the team here at HMC were amazing at helping us to transform what we felt and what we knew Jay would really appreciate into a reality, and that’s Jay’s Place.”

 Members of Jay’s family and the HMC community gathered March 3 to celebrate the grand opening of the renovated campus eatery, formerly known as The Little Pizza Place.
 The Clays contributed funds to renovate the venue in remembrance of Wolkin, who died in an airplane crash shortly before he was to graduate in 1999.

 The makeover included an updated entrance, renovated pizza kitchen, an ice cream sandwich service area, pool tables, dart boards and updated sunken seating area with wheelchair accessibility.